-Join us today for an episode about the pros and cons of savings and investing...
+Join us today for an episode about the reason we need to understand the difference between investing and gambling...

 Join in on the Chat below.

 Episode 805 Investing Versus Gambling

 [00:00:00] Scott Maderer: [00:00:00] Thanks for joining me on episode 805 of the inspired stewardship podcast.
 Paul sawn from Kara.
 I challenge you to discover your true identity and calling so you can be empowered to live everyday to the fullest.
 One way to be inspired to do that is to listen to this, the inspired stewardship podcast with my friend, Scott Mader.